-Studio 303 supports live art, prioritizing the development of emerging practices in contemporary dance and interdisciplinary performance.
+Studio 303 supports artists engaged in critical and experimental practices in dance and interdisciplinary performance.

 An ecosystem that stimulates and sustains artists whose experimental practices enrich society in improbable and impractical ways.

 > Centering artists.
 Centering the needs of off-center creators, we are responsive to the artists we serve, who are not only our clientele but our collaborators.